4 Igneous Processes and Volcanoes

 Figure 4.23: Geothermal gradient.

-Below the surface, the of the Earth rises.
-This heat is caused by residual heat left from the of Earth and ongoing decay.
-The rate at which increases with depth is called the .
-The average in the upper 100 km (62 mi) of the is about 25°C per kilometer of depth.
-So for every kilometer of depth, the increases by about 25°C.
+Below the surface, the temperature of the Earth rises.
+This heat is caused by residual heat left from the formation of Earth and ongoing radioactive decay.
+The rate at which temperature increases with depth is called the geothermal gradient.
+The average geothermal gradient in the upper 100 km (62 mi) of the crust is about 25°C per kilometer of depth.
+So for every kilometer of depth, the temperature increases by about 25°C.

 Diagram showing pressure increasing down on the vertical axis and temperature increasing to the right on the horizontal axis.
 There are two diagonal lines on the diagram: one is dark purple, labeled geotherm, that is a straight line from the upper left (0 on both axes) toward the lower right until it reaches about 125 km depth and 1250 degrees C temperature, where it then steepens to a nearly vertical line downward.
 The other line is light purple and is a slightly curved, steep line that goes from about 1100 degrees C and 0 km depth down steeply and slightly toward the right, labeled solidus.